 Cultivating a balanced diet can seem like a difficult task.
 For one thing, “balanced diet” is quite vague.
-More importantly, we often perceive balanced diets inaccurately.
+Moreover, we often perceive balanced diets inaccurately.
 Balanced diets are not about restricting yourself or about monitoring your every macromolecule.

 Take it Slowly

 That being said, you should still make big goals!
 In order to attain them, however, you need momentum.
 How do we get momentum?
 By taking small steps.
-Momentum increases our confidence, motivating us forward.
+Momentum increases our confidence, driving us forward.
 Eventually, we gain the confidence to believe we can achieve the large goals.
-Think about it: going all in on rigid diet with zero confidence is not promising, because we literally drive ourselves forward when we believe in ourselves.
+Think about it: going all in on a rigid diet with zero confidence is not promising, because we only gain the ability to move forward when we believe in ourselves.

-U.S. Dietary Guidelines suggest we regularly eat foods in the five food groups: vegetables, fruits, grains, proteins, and dairy.
-A balanced meal consists of half fruits/vegetables and half grains/protein.
+U.S. Dietary Guidelines suggest regularly eating foods in the five food groups: vegetables, fruits, grains, proteins, and dairy.
+In addition, they suggest that a balanced meal consists of half fruits/vegetables and half grains/protein.

 These categories are far from restrictive.
 Moreover, it is recommended to add variety to vegetables in order to attain sufficient nutrients.
 Without a doubt, it is no surprise that this tactic is successful; humans inherently enjoy having the option to make a choice.